Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D symmetry

-A 1+1D system with a $ \Z_2\times \Z_2 $ symmetry can have various phases.
-The Landau symmetry-breaking framework tells us that one can spontaneously break the symmetry down to various subgroups of the full symmetry group.
-This way one can obtain various gapped states that break parts (or all or none) of the $ \Z_2\times \Z_2' $ symmetry.
+Let's illustrate the general discussion of the previous section with the example of a 1+1D system with $ \Z_2\times \Z_2 $ symmetry.
+Landau's symmetry-breaking framework tells us that the system can spontaneously break the symmetry down to various subgroups of the symmetry group, producing various gapped states.